 1. A source of food:

+For us humans, honey may be a sweet side dish, something to complement a toast for breakfast.
+But for bees, honey is essential for survival.
 The carbs in honey give them the energy to fly around and do their work, while the pollen is a rich source of protein for their bodies.

 2. Ideal for Survival in Winters: